-Senior leaders set, deploy and ensure two-way communication for short and long term direction and organizational priorities by keeping staff members informed and aware of decisions and policies.
+Senior leaders set, deploy and ensure two-way communication throughout the organization and with customers and stakeholders as appropriate for short and long term and organizational direction and priorities by keeping staff members informed and aware of decisions and policies.
 Staff input is requested on occasion.
-In the absence of a permanent 1890 executive director, the leadership role has been entrusted to the senior leaders of each unit, as recommended by the vice-president for economic development and interim 1890 executive director.
-The senior leaders have been using a team approach to maintaining and enhancing the level of professionalism and productivity they had become accustomed in regard to providing leadership.
-The senior leaders communicate with the vice-president on decisions affecting their particular areas.
+The leadership role has been entrusted to the senior leaders of each unit, as recommended by the vice-president for research and economic development and 1890 executive director.
+The senior leaders use a team approach to maintain and enhance the level of professionalism and productivity they were accustomed to providing regarding leadership.
+Employees are also expected to perform with the highest level of integrity and professionalism.
+The senior leaders, constantly, communicate with the vice-president on decisions affecting their particular areas.
 The senior leaders are approachable and employees are at liberty to make appointments to review and discuss any issues.
-However, an appointment is not necessary or mandatory.
-Employees may visit senior leaders in their offices at any time to ask questions or make comments.
+However, as a courtesy, an appointment would be nice, but not necessary or mandatory.
+Employees may visit senior leaders in their offices, at any time, to ask questions or make comments.
 The senior leaders have an open door policy in respect to the employees.

 The performance expectations of the employees are high, yet achievable.
 Staff members are given independent job assignments and are encouraged to be innovative, assertive and creative.
 Showing initiative, in regards to management and task completion, is appreciated.
 Within the organization, honesty is always the best policy.
+The senior leadership and staff are aware of the professional values needed to function with the organization.
 Staff development continues to be high on the priority list.
 The administration promotes training/learning for their employees.
 When brochures, pamphlets and flyers are received, the information is provided to employees to encourage educational enhancement.
-Workshops, seminars, and training opportunities allow employees to keep abreast of the latest findings in their fields of professionalism.
+Workshops, seminars and training opportunities allow employees to keep abreast of the latest findings in their fields of professionalism.
 Professional growth is always encouraged.
+The organization values a good work ethic as well as promote the activities and services offered by the organization, confidentiality on various issues and respect for the organization.
 Ethical behavior is held in high regard.
-Employees are expected to be loyal and dedicated to their jobs and take pride in the work that they do.
+Employees are expected to be loyal and dedicated to their jobs and take pride in the work they do.
 Policy manuals are available to staff for review at anytime.
-The policy and procedures manual is available online via the internet.
+The policies and procedures manual is available online via the internet.
 Any changes in the policies are distributed to the employees via e-mail as well as hard copies made available.
 In addition to the policy of the University, 1890 Research and Extension is mandated by federal and state guidelines.

-The senior leaders establish and promote a focus on customers and other stakeholders that utilize the organization programs/activities through a stakeholder input process.
+The senior leaders establish and promote a focus on customers and other stakeholders that utilize the organization's programs/activities through a stakeholder input process.
 Section 102 © of the Agricultural Research, Extension and Education Reform Act of 1998 (AREERA) requires that land grant institutions gather and provide information related to stakeholders.
 The Act specifies that information on 1) actions taken to seek stakeholder input that encourages their participation and 2) a statement of process used by institutions to identify individuals and groups who are stakeholders and to collect input from them.

-South Carolina State University 1890 Research and Extension seeks stakeholder input from 1) the community at-large, 2) County Advisory Committee Members, 3) Research and Extension administrators, 4) Extension Agents, and 5) 1890 Research and Cooperative Extension staff.
+South Carolina State University 1890 Research and Extension seeks stakeholder input from 1) the community at-large, 2) County Advisory Committee Members, 3) Research and Extension administrators, 4) Extension Agents, and 5) 1890 Research and Extension staff.
 The 1890 Program also gets valuable information through collaborative efforts and partnerships that assist in the delivery of services.